A Spring Wedding at Edes House, Chichester

 Perfect pub reception

 After the ceremony, the newlyweds and their guests headed off to The White Horse in Chilgrove.
-The White Horse is a charming and beautifully refurbished countryside pub that was the perfect setting for an intimate reception.
+The White Horse is a charming and beautifully refurbished countryside pub which is the perfect setting for an intimate reception.
 The sun stayed with us all day, casting a golden glow over the hills and making the outdoor group shots feel warm and joyful.

 Emotional moments